mathisono/raspberry-openvpn-gateway/README.md

 # reads username and password from the first two lines of login.settings
 auth-user-pass login.settings

+# needed to permit the script below to run in openvpn 2.1
+script-security 2

 # runs when the connection is up
 up /etc/openvpn/up.sh
 ```